www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.md

 On the next level of the tree there are 2 nodes, that group the assignments according to 2 different schemas:
-* The Row node creates for each `For All` group and Row present in that group a subgroup.
+* The Row node creates for each `For All` group and Row, present in that group, a subgroup.
   In this case, the 3 Queens are located at the rows 2 and 7.
-* The Row node creates for each `For All` group and Column present in that group a subgroup.
+* The Row node creates for each `For All` group and Column, present in that group, a subgroup.
   In this case, the 3 Queens are located at the columns E and G.

 On the last level all constraint nodes have the same type.
-It does not do any grouping itself and only determines, if there is more than one Queen in a given group.
+These do not any grouping itself and only determine, if there is more than one Queen in a given group.
-In order to simplify this we focus only on the groups, that are part of an error.
+In order to simplify this,
+we focus only on the groups,
+that are part of an error.

 ![Grouping Visualization](/net/splitcells/gel/test/functionality/n-queen-problem/constraint.tree.defiance.example.svg)

 The grouping is done, and now we can calculate the actual rating.
-First, we calculate the cost of the leaf nodes, as the rating of these nodes are not depending on other nodes.
+First, we calculate the cost of the leaf nodes, as the rating of these nodes is not depending on other nodes.

 ![Cost Of Leafs](/net/splitcells/gel/test/functionality/n-queen-problem/constraint.tree.defiance.cost.leafs.svg)